 Honors House is a welcoming place for Honors students to gather and to study twenty-four hours a day.
 Open only to Honors students, who are issued keys, the house is a comfortable and quiet haven in the midst of a bustling campus.
 The first floor contains the Director's office, the student assistant's desk, the Eisenhower seminar room, a computer lab, study areas, and a mini-kitchen.
-The second floor includes the office of the Associate Vice-President for Academic Affairs, a large study room, the copier room, and the Honors Lounge with murals drawn by famous cartoonists Polly Keener, Dave Coverly, Chip Bok, and Don Lee.
-There is wireless reception throughout the building.
+The second floor includes additional office space, a large study room, the copier room, and the Honors Lounge with murals drawn by famous cartoonists Polly Keener, Dave Coverly, Chip Bok, and Don Lee.
+There is wifi available throughout the building.

-In June, 2007 the house was dedicated as The Bryenton Center for the Honors Program in honor of the contributions made to the program and to the University by former Chairman of the Board of Trustees, Gary Bryenton, Class of '61, and his wife Barbara, Class of '59.
+In June, 2007 the house was dedicated as The Bryenton Center for the Honors Program in honor of the contributions made to the program and to the University by former Chairman of the Board of Trustees, Gary Bryenton, Class of '61, and hiswife Barbara, Class of '59.
 The Honors Program is fortunate to have the dedicated support of its extended family.

 In 2013, an extensive restoration and refurbishing of Bryenton Center was completed.
-Heidelberg University is one of the few institutions of its size to dedicate an entire house for the exclusive use of its Honors students.
+Heidelberg University is one of the few institutions of its sizeto dedicate an entire house for the exclusive use of its Honors students.